lilianweng/lil-log/_posts/2020-08-06-neural-architecture-search.md

 Clearly designing such a search graph is not a trivial task, but it demonstrates a strong potential with the one-shot approach.
 It works well with only gradient descent and no additional algorithm like RL or EA is a must.

-[Liu et al (2019)](https://arxiv.org/abs/1806.09055) believe that one main cause for inefficiency in NAS is to treat the architecture search as a *black-box optimization* and thus we fall into methods like RL, evolution, SMBO, etc. If we shift to rely on standard gradient descent, we could potentially make the search process more effectively.
-As a result, they proposed *Differentiable Architecture Search* (**DARTS**).
+Some believe that one main cause for inefficiency in NAS is to treat the architecture search as a *black-box optimization* and thus we fall into methods like RL, evolution, SMBO, etc. If we shift to rely on standard gradient descent, we could potentially make the search process more effectively.
+As a result, [Liu et al (2019)](https://arxiv.org/abs/1806.09055) propose *Differentiable Architecture Search* (**DARTS**).
 DARTS introduces a continuous relaxation on each path in the search supergraph, making it possible to jointly train architecture parameters and weights via gradient descent.

 Let's use the directed acyclic graph (DAG) representation here.
 A cell is a DAG consisting of a topologically ordered sequence of $$N$$ nodes.
 Each node has a latent representation $$x_i$$ to be learned.
 Each edge $$(i, j)$$ is tied to some operation $$o^{(i,j)} \in \mathcal{O}$$ that transforms $$x_j$$ to compose $$x_i$$: